WilsonSayresLab/XY_RNAseq/README.md

 A gene-level information file associated with the rows of the counts matrix was created using the Homo_sapiens.GRCh38.89.gtf gene annotation file, which was used in the subread featureCounts to generate the gene count data, the gene-level.csv file contains unique gene ids for each row and the corresponding chromosome location of the gene.
 The gene order is the same in both the annotation Homo_sapiens.GRCh38.89.gtf and the DGEList gene-level.csv data object.

 The limma/voom vebayesfit is an empirical Bayes moderation that takes information from all genes to obtain a more precise estimate of gene-wise variability and is recommended for RNAseq analysis (Law et al. 2014).

+LimmaVoom uses an R script to generate a heat map which can be found here: (link to github script??)